kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

 ## Talks today
 - I went to one on Electric Trains, another on Machine Learning, another on Projection mapping, another on Crypto, and one on Impacket (which I totally do not understand, but it helped that it was in Python).
 - I also met a bunch of people who were interested in everything from C, Rust, Erlang, Go, Perl, Python.
-They like challenges.

 ## Pics